Vinny Magalhães

 Vinicius "Vinny" de Magalhães ([maɡaˈʎɐ̃js]; born July 2, 1984) is a Brazilian mixed martial artist who competes in the Light heavyweight division.
 A professional competitor since 2006, he was a finalist in The Ultimate Fighter: Team Nogueira vs. Team Mir and has fought five times within two stints with the Ultimate Fighting Championship.
 He is the former Titan FC Light heavyweight Champion, M-1 Global Light heavyweight Champion and is also a former jiu-jitsu no-gi world champion and ADCC champion.
-Magalhães also competed in the light heavyweight division of the Professional Fighters League.
+Magalhães was inducted into the ADCC Hall of Fame in 2024.